-This ARTICLE On Continuation Of Income Guidelines On Mortgage Loans Was PUBLISHED On August 27th, 2019
+This Article Is About Continuation Of Income Guidelines On Mortgage Loans

 The Ability To Repay is one of the most important factors mortgage underwriters take into consideration when underwriting a mortgage borrower.

 - Lenders require a past two-year employment work history

 - The past two-years job history is important because it shows that the borrower had a history of working in the past two-years